GavinPalmer1984/emotional_intelligence_2/README.md

 16. seek the whole picture
 17. catch the mood of the room

-- (Gavin) - I think thee is overlap with Carnegie's How to Win Friends and Influence People.
+- (Gavin) - I think there is overlap with Carnegie's How to Win Friends and Influence People.
 I am skeptical of people's ability to step into other people's shoes - especially when the personanlity types are so different.

 ## relationship management strategies